Jaycedam/mac-setup/README.md

 Make sure to replace the URL from the Automatic Setup section.

 > [!CAUTION]
 > This is just an example, do not run this unless you want all my dotfiles and preferences.
-Make sure to backup your current dotfiles before.
+Make sure to backup your current dotfiles first.

 Check dependencies:
 ```sh